ad-freiburg/ad-blog/content/post/project-osm-live-updates/index.md

 # <a href="testing"></a>3.
 Discussion

-In this section, we evaluate the results of our implementation, testing the tool’s ability to correctly update the database and analyzing its performance.
-Additionally, we propose potential improvements to enhance its functionality and efficiency.
+In this section, we evaluate the results of our implementation, testing the tool's ability to correctly update the database and analysing its performance.
+We also suggest potential improvements to increase its functionality and efficiency.

 ## <a href="correctness"></a>3.1.
 Correctness